capport-wg/7710bis/README.md

       the Type and Length fields) in units of 8 bytes.

    URI  The URI for the captive portal API endpoint to which the user
       should connect.
-This MUST be padded with NULL (0x00) to make the total option length (including the Type and Length fields) a multiple of 8 bytes.
+This MUST be padded with NUL (0x00) to make the total option length (including the Type and Length fields) a multiple of 8 bytes.

    Note that the URI parameter is not guaranteed to be null terminated.

-   The maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, so URIs longer than 255 bytes SHOULD NOT be provisioned via IPv6 RA options.
+   As the maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, URIs longer than this SHOULD NOT be provisioned via IPv6 RA options.

 3. Precedence of API URIs